ics-software-engineering/play-example-postgresql/README.md

  * [new branch]      master -> master
  ```
 More information is available in the [Deploying to Heroku](https://www.playframework.com/documentation/2.3.x/ProductionHeroku) page of the Play Framework documentation.

+Fifth, verify your deployment by retrieving the Heroku application in your browser.
+If the deployment was successful, you should be able to refresh the page and see the counter increment in value.

 ## Screencast